stefan-hoeck/idris2-ref1/README.md

 we can use them.
 It is also a bit tedious that we have to manually thread our linear token through the whole computation.
 However, there is some `do` and applicative notation available from `Syntax.T1`.
-There is also utility function `allocRun1`, which allows us to allocate all resources from a heterogeneous list in one go.
 Here's the word count example with some syntactic sugar:

 ```idris